πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 "Free" has become one of the most abused words in SaaS marketing.
 Here's the breakdown you need before reading any list:

 The honest thing most listicles won't tell you: forever-free plans are getting worse every year.
 Buffer cut its free plan from 10 profiles to 3.
-Later slashed monthly posts from 30 to 10.
+Later went from 30 to 10 to 5 posts/profile/month.
+Publer dropped X from its free tier in 2026 (because of X's API costs).
 Hootsuite killed its free plan entirely in 2022 and still gets recommended as "free" on blogs that clearly haven't checked since then.
+X Pro (TweetDeck) moved behind Premium+ at $40/mo in March 2026.

-I'm not going to do that here.
-Every tool below has a label: forever-free, freemium, free trial, or not actually free.
+Every tool below has a label: forever-free, native platform, free trial, or not actually free.
 No ambiguity.

 Quick honest answer: yes, if you're a hobbyist or side project.
 No, if you're running a business.

-• Buffer free: 10 posts per channel per month (so 50 posts across 5 channels — and only 3 channels allowed)
+• Buffer free: 10 scheduled posts per channel at any time, 3 channels max

 Free tools are great for: